-On November 1, 2010, My husband and I was robbed and shot multiple times with a .44 magnum.
-We was left in the parking lot of our business (NC License Plate Agency) to die.
-The pain and countless agonizing surgeries I have faced and continue to face will always haunt me.
-My husband relives this tragedy daily in his head...he will NEVER be the same.
+On November 1, 2010.
+My husband and I was robbed and shot multiple times with a 44 magnum.
+We was left in the parking lot of our busines (KL Liense Plate Agency) to die.
+The pain and countless againsting surgireis I have fixed and continue to face will always until me.
+My husband relives this tragedy daily in his head. he will NEVER be the same.
 They have stolen our lives and happiness from us.
-We will never escape the hell that has been unleashed upon us.
+We will never escape the hell that has been unleasted upon us.
 Each day is a miracle and a curse all at the same time.
-It has taken me 9 years 8 months and 30 days to recover to the point that I am today and I will never be 100%.
+It has take me year 8 months and 3 days to recover to the point that I am today and I will never be 100%.
 I have never applied for disability nor have we ever asked the State of North Carolina for a dime.
 Restitution was issued by the court although we know it will never be collected.
-This tragedy just about bankrupted us, but through the grace of God, we have managed to make it thus far.
-I was just now able to sleep at night (my husband still does not sleep much) without reoccuring nightmares.
-I also find myself constantly checking the NCDOC website to find out if Otis Redding Howey Jr offender #824178 projected release date 11-27-2080 and Melvin Luckey offender # 586199 projected release date 05-16-2079 (both of which are habitual felons) has been released.
-I am afraid to leave work each day, afraid that someone will be waiting on us in the parking lot again to rob and shoot us again.
-OUR LIVES AS WE KNEW IT IS OVER!
-I fear the day their release hapens.
-Not only do I fear for our lives, but the lives of every NC License Plate Agency contractor and their employees.
-Facing the fact that they could be set free at any time greatly disturbs us.
-They will never know the struggles we have faced (learning to walk, write, etc.) and continue to face each and every day, I BEG YOU TO PLEASE NOT CONSIDER THOSE MONSTERS FOR EARLY RELEASE!
-If you will take just another few minutes of your time and look at their arrest records, you will see that NO ONE is SAFE as long as they are on our streets!
-I am attaching some pictures for you to view.
-Thank you for your time and consideration in this matter
+This tragedy habout bankrupted us, but through the grace of God, we have managed to make it thus far.
+I was just now able to sleep at night (my husband still does not sleep much) without recovering nightmares.
+I also find mayel constantly checking the NCDOC website to find out If 01s Reddied 1 does not sleep much) without recovering nightmares.
+I also find new year of contractive to the contractive of th